The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 • Others, such as stablecoin liquidity management platforms aimed at solving the fragmentation issues in the stablecoin ecosystem.

-(Because potential acquisitions and mergers do not have strong regional characteristics, no strict location restrictions were applied when screening stablecoin infrastructure, focusing mainly on the scale and influence of the projects.)
+(Because potential acquisitions and mergers do not have strong regional characteristics, there were no strict location restrictions when screening stablecoin infrastructure, focusing mainly on the scale and influence of the projects.)

 1. Stablecoin as a Service